The couple who met on a train on Christmas Day – KION546

 “Every year was like an anniversary, it was wonderful,” says McTwigan.

-The two soon moved in together, Wenger crossing the Hudson from her Manhattan base to live with McTwigan in Brooklyn.
+The two soon moved in together, Wenger crossing the East River from her Manhattan base to live with McTwigan in Brooklyn.

 They were based in Brooklyn for six years, commuting each Christmas to Katonah, before moving to Connecticut in 2018.